Core Classlist Requirements

 4. Pony Breed Classes.

-If the show offers more than one pony breed class, then it must also offer an "Other Pony Breed" class.
-Thus, at least one of these options must be selected by the show:
+If the show offers more than one pony breed class, then it may also offer an “Other Pony Breed” class.
+Thus, at least one of these options should be selected by the show:

 Option One: Offer a "Pony Breed," or "Ponies" class.